Concerned about your 2022 benefits package? You aren’t alone.

 10. Add Benefits You WANT Them to Use

 Some benefits, like health care, are a cost to your organization each time an employee uses them.
-Many companies are adding to their benefits package in other areas to compensate for increasingly expensive health insurance premiums.
-Offering ways for employees to stretch their paycheck, such as employee discount programs, seems to soften the blow of rising health care costs.
+To compensate for increasingly expensive health insurance premiums many companies add to their benefits package in other areas.
+Offering ways for employees to stretch their paycheck, such as employee discount programs, seems to soften the blow of those rising health care costs.

 How to Pick the Right Benefits for Your Organization